SMUnlimited/AMAI/README.md

 Created by **AIAndy**, **Zalamander** and the **Strategy Master**.

-Official Release Links available from: https://www.hiveworkshop.com/threads/advanced-melee-ai.62879/
+Official Release Links available from https://www.hiveworkshop.com/threads/advanced-melee-ai.62879/.

-As was originally hosted on http://www.wc3campaigns.net/forumdisplay.php?f=601.
+AMAI was originally hosted on http://www.wc3campaigns.net/forumdisplay.php?f=601.

 # How to Play